what can i take for heartburn after gastric bypass

 In others, however, the problem is not production of acid, but the pressure due to overweight in the abdomen.
 With a reduction in that pressure, reflux symptoms usually resolve.

-This is why weight management is an issue of much attention by many specialists as the permanent solution for acid reflux.
+This is why weight management is an issue of much attention by many specialists.
 Permanent surgical solutions are –

 Gastric bypass surgery is the most adequate long-term solution.
 The process makes the stomach and reroutes section of the digestive system smaller, both of which not only contribute to major weight loss in the long term, but also reduce the number of acid exposures in the esophagus.